mrochon/b2csamples/README.md

 # This repo is being split up

 **In order to provide better setup support for samples in this repo (currently just the Multi-tenancy demo) I am moving each constituent project to its own repo.
-Here, I will only keep the custom policy xml files and PowerShell scripts and othe rinstructions for deploying complete applications.**
+Here, I will only keep the custom policy xml files and PowerShell scripts and othe rinstructions for deploying complete applications.
+This is still work in progress.**

 ## Supporting multi-tenant SaaS apps